Star Trek: Thine Own Self

 The Feast at the End of the Event

 The crew of the Da Costa and the battered scientists looked around and discovered that they had been surrounded by Klingons.
 Commander Korag stepped forward, clapped his hands once and boomed out, “I am glad to be aiding our Federation brothers!
 Welcome to our ship.
 Our home is your home.
-Please, make yourself comfortable as travel to your starship.”
+Please, make yourself comfortable as we travel to your starship.”

 The Bird of Prey’s viewscreen showed a view of the planet.
 As they ascended higher, they were able to see part of Volor III’s planetary disk.

 That was when six interdimensional portals appeared in medium orbit, each positioned above the six gigantic mineral deposits.
-An enormous giant tentacles slithered out of each portal, each making its way down into the atmosphere towards each deposit.
+An enormous giant tentacle slithered out of each portal, each making its way down into the atmosphere towards each deposit.
 The scale of each tentacle was immense.